clam004/triton-ft-api/README.md

     raise RuntimeError('context has already been set')
 RuntimeError: context has already been set
 ```
+For the next step you need to know your models transformer architecture sizes, look here to find them
 `/ft_workspace/all_models/gpt/fastertransformer/3/2-gpu# vim config.ini `

+you will see something liek this
 ```
 [gpt]
 model_name = ./models/gpt2